-Target Long-Term Expected ected

-Asset Class Allocation Rat e of Retur n
+Asset Class TargetAllocation Long-Term Expected Rate of Return

 Domestic Equity 28.00 % 7.35 %

 International Equity 23.00 7.55

 Alternatives 17.00 7.09

 Fixed Income 21.00 3.00

 Real Estate 10.00 6.00

 Liquidity Reserves 1.00 2.25

 Total 100.00 %

+10141 100:00 70

-\ 10 year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25 percent and does not include investment expenses.
-Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actual rate of return, without net value added by management.
+^{ 10} year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25 percent and does not include investment expenses.
+Over a 30-year period, STRS' investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total OPEB liability was 4.13 percent as of June 30, 2017.
+Discount Rate The discount rate used to measure the total OPEB liability was 7.45 percent as of June 30, 2018.
+The blended discount rate used to measure the total OPEB liability was 4.13 percent as of June 30, 2017.
 The projection of cash flows used to determine the discount rate assumes STRS Ohio continues to allocate no employer contributions to the health care fund.
-Based on these assumptions, the OPEB plan's fiduciary net position was not projected to be sufficient to make all projected future benefit payments of current plan members.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
+Therefore, the long-term expected rate of return on health care plan investments of 7.45 percent was used to measure the total OPEB liability as of June 30, 2018.
+The blended discount rate of 4.13 percent, which represents the long-term expected rate of return of 7.45 percent for the funded benefit payments and the Bond Buyer 20-year municipal bond rate of 3.58 percent for the unfunded benefit payments, was used to measure the total OPEB liability as of June 30, 2017.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019